shakes76/PatternAnalysis-2023/README.md

 ---

-### References
+## References

 Implementation adapted from the following articles.
-They also delves deeper into the theoretical foundation and practical implementation of DDPMs
+They also delves deeper into the theoretical foundation and practical implementation of DDPMs:

 1. **Generating Images with DDPMs: A PyTorch Implementation**:
     - Source: [Medium Article](https://medium.com/mlearning-ai/enerating-images-with-ddpms-a-pytorch-implementation-cef5a2ba8cb1)